Meet The Team

 Attorney of Counsel Orange County, D.M.V.
 Hearing Expert

 Attorney Brandon S. Naidu attended the University of Utah where he obtained a B.A. and a M.A. in economics.
 Mr. Naidu knew his passions led him towards criminal defense, and he eventually attended California Western School of Law.
 During his time at California Western School of Law, Mr. Naidu obtained the highest grade in class for courses involving legal research, legal writing, and a professional responsibility.
-Mr. Naidu has worked with some of the best criminal defense attorneys in San Diego, and is now happily working with the very best criminal defense attorney in San Diego.
+Mr. Naidu has worked with some of the best criminal defense attorneys in Orange County and San Diego, and is now happily working with the very best criminal defense attorneys in Orange County, The Orange County Criminal Defense Attorneys.

 Private Investigator of Counsel